 * INHERITED MEDICAL CONDITIONS *

-If you have been diagnosed with a medical condition that usually runs in families or is inherited, but nobody else in your family has it, and there are no carriers, this could be a red flag.
+If you have been diagnosed with a medical condition that usually runs in families or is inherited, but nobody else in your family has it and there are no carriers, this could be a red flag.
 This wasn’t something I personally experienced with my adoption discovery, however, I felt it could be a helpful clue to some people.
 I actually experienced the opposite of this.
-My adoptive father had a genetic condition which can potentially be fatal, so I was thoroughly tested (obviously, this was prior to my adoption discovery!)
-Rather than using that as an opportunity to be truthful with me–and to do the right thing–he allowed me to go through expensive and completely unnecessary medical tests with full knowledge that there was no reason for it.
+My adoptive father had a medical condition which can potentially be fatal, so I was thoroughly tested (obviously, this was prior to my adoption discovery!)
+Rather than using that as an opportunity to be truthful with me–and to do the right thing–he allowed me to go through expensive and completely unnecessary medical tests with full knowledge that there was absolutely no reason for it.
 Even my children’s pediatrician was notified and was keeping an eye on things.
 There is just no reasonable excuse for this behavior.
 There is just no excuse or justification for this.